 It’s also worth mentioning that this is a standalone book.
 These feel like they’re getting rarer these days, so I’m thrilled to come across one.
-I have another of Ms. Shea’s book on my TBR and I’ll be keeping my eye open for more.
+I have another of Ms. Shea’s books on my TBR, and I’ll be keeping my eye open for more.
 She’s definitely made it on my radar.

 On a side note Ms. Shea has a promotion running on her blog in which anyone who writes a legitimate Amazon review and then emails it to her can get an additional chapter to the book.
-Apparently it falls outside of the timeline of the book, so really is just bonus.
+Apparently, it falls outside of the timeline of the book, so it really is just a bonus.